pingcap/docs-dm/en/benchmark-v1-alpha.md

 [raftdb.defaultcf]
 block-cache-size = "4GB"

-//The task configuration of the sync processing unit in DM
+// The task configuration of the sync processing unit in DM
 syncers:
     worker-count: 256
     batch: 100